Your cart is currently empty!

 The chemical bonds of ATP molecules store energy, and all the cell needs to do to access it, is to break those bonds.
 ATP is used to fuel all of the metabolic reactions and processes that happen in the cell.
 Varieties of ribose, a five-carbon sugar that is a part of ATP, are even used to form the DNA and RNA in the cells.

 Mitochondrial dysfunction can lead to a feeling of sapped energy.
 In that sense, the subjective feeling of energy levels can actually be an indicator of our mitochondrial health.
+So, let’s see what are the factors that lower ATP levels, and how to boost ATP energy.

 The body is a finely tuned instrument and things that happen on a macro level influence the things that happen on a micro level.
 Energy levels drop when the quality of the mitochondrial function drops.
 This can happen for a number of reasons.